 Termination.
 New York is what is known as an “at-will” employment state.
 This means that any employment not pursuant to a contract restricting termination, New York employers generally have the right to discharge an employee at any time for any reason—or no reason at all—as long as it’s not a form of illegal retaliation or discrimination.
 An employee also has the right to leave their job at any time without any reason.
 When a worker’s employment has ended, New York employers are required to pay the wages by the regular payday for the pay period worked.
 Employers must mail the final wages to the employee if requested.

 Employees and Independent Contractors.
 The New York Department of Labor explains that no single factor or group of factors conclusively defines an employer-employee relationship.
 Instead, all factors are reviewed to determine the degree of supervision, direction, and control exercised over the worker’s services.
 How an individual is compensated is indicator of the worker’s status.
 Employees typically are paid a salary, an hourly rate of pay, or a draw against future commissions without being required to repay any unearned commissions.
 Employees may also receive fringe benefits.
 By contrast, independent contractors are free from supervision, direction, and control in the performance of their duties.
 They’re in business for themselves and offer their services to the general public.

 If You Are In The Process Of Hiring Get The Right Help Today.

 Make sure that your small business is compliance with New York and federal employment laws.
-There’s a lot to know and understand.
-You should work with an experienced New York small business employment attorney.
+There’s a lot to know and understand and an experienced New York small business employment attorney can help you.